Touch N Move

 Touch N Move is the second extended play by South Korean girl group Sistar.
-It was released on July 21, 2014, by Starship Entertainment and distributed by LOEN Entertainment.
+It was released on July 21, 2014, by Starship Entertainment and distributed by Loen Entertainment.
 It features the lead single "Touch My Body".

 Background and release

 On June 5, 2014, Sistar's label, Starship Entertainment, told Newsen that the group was working on a new album and would come back in the beginning of July.
 The album and the title track's music video were released on July 21, 2014.
 The group held the album's showcase later on the same day at Ilchi Art Hall in Cheongdam-dong, Seoul, South Korea.

-The official music video of "Touch My Body" appeared in the animated series Family Guy in the cut from the 10th episode of the series' Season 14.
+The music video of "Touch My Body" appeared in the animated series Family Guy in the 10th episode of season 14.